Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A legal notice is required to be published in a newspaper with circulation in the county where the business is located BEFORE filing the registration form.

-This notice publication only has to be run one time.
+This notice publication only has to be run once.

 Contact the newspaper of your choice.
-Prices will vary by paper but expect to spend between $30 and $100 for this notice.
-Once the notice runs, the newspaper will send an affidavit stating the notice ran.
+Prices will vary by paper, but expect to spend between $30 and $100 for this notice.
+Once the notice runs, the newspaper will send an affidavit stating that it ran.

 There is no requirement to submit to the Florida Department of State, but you must certify that the ad has been published before submitting the name registration form.